Law - Political Science - Administration

 Presentation

-Contract law, a fundamental and multifaceted discipline, lies at the heart of the legal system, providing a key to its analysis and understanding.
-This course provides a unique complement to the general civil law program taught in the second year, enabling students to acquire and reinforce the essential knowledge required to pursue more specialized studies, prepare for various exams or competitive examinations, and, more generally, practice a legal profession.
+Contract law, a fundamental and rich field of study, lies at the heart of the legal system, serving as the key to its analysis and understanding.
+This course provides a unique complement to the general civil law curriculum taught in the second year of undergraduate studies, enabling students to acquire and reinforce the essential knowledge required to pursue more specialized courses, prepare for various exams or competitive examinations, and, more generally, practice a legal profession.

 Read more